Seppli11/ZHAW-Summary/summaries/22HS/CAE/Tenses.md

 * An action which started in the past and continues up to the present
 * A recently completed action
 * Am action in the past which has a connection to the present
+* An experience you had in the past but doesn't have to be recent

 ### Present Perfect Continuous